meilisearch/documentation/guides/advanced_guides/settings.md

 [Read this guide to know more about what each ranking rules does](/guides/main_concepts/relevancy.md)

+### Custom ranking rule

+You can add a custom ranking rule anywhere in the list of ranking rules.
+A custom ranking rule is composed of an attribute and an ascending or descending order.
+The attribute **must have a numeric value** in the documents.

 #### Example

 To add your ranking rules to the settings, send: